 Any resident student needing medical services may report to Student Services for a Student Healthcare Referral Form to KDMC Medical Clinic.
 The student is responsible for the cost incurred.
-If you need assistance when Student Services is closed, please contact your dorm host or hostess.
+If you need assistance when Student Services is closed, please contact your dorm host or hostess or Campus Police.